Reap the Rewards of Mountain Living

 Discover New Peaks With Western North Carolina Retirement Communities

-Asheville and beyond, Western North Carolina merges breathtaking national parks with energetic creativity, immersive history and a welcoming sense of community.
-See for yourself why leading publications continue to rank our mountain towns among the country’s best places to retire.
+Western North Carolina merges breathtaking national parks with energetic creativity, immersive history and a welcoming sense of community.
+See for yourself why leading publications continue to rank our mountain towns among the country’s best places to retire – in fact, Blowing Rock was named “Best Mountain Town” on Southern Living and Investopedia’s list of “Best Places to Retire in the South” in 2023.

 Average Cost of Living in Western North Carolina